সব ভাল তার শেষ ভাল যার (All Is Well That Ends Well)

 • Harmony is restored through love, truth, and forgiveness.

-• The play ends with a hopeful note, embracing the proverb: "All’s well that ends well."
+• The play ends with a hopeful note, embracing the proverb: "All is well that ends well."

-• Hiya Dutta – A strong-willed, intelligent, and self-resilient young woman, who is determined to secure her future through her own merit, despite societal expectations.
+• Hiya Dutta (Female Lead) – A strong-willed, intelligent, and self-resilient young woman, who is determined to secure her future through her own merit, despite societal expectations.

-• Parambrata Chakraborty – A noble yet conflicted young man, burdened with the weight of his family’s legacy and a disillusioned view of love and marriage.
+• Parambrata Chakraborty (Male Lead) – A noble yet conflicted young man, burdened with the weight of his family’s legacy and a disillusioned view of love and marriage.

 • Dr. Harishchandra Dutta – Hiya’s father, a well-respected doctor and intellectual, who carries the weight of societal duty but is deeply concerned about his daughter’s future.